datadesk/census-error-analyzer/README.md

 #### Test statistical difference

-Returns `True` or `False` whether two values, considering their respective margins of error, are statistically different.
+Are two values, considering their respective margins of error, statistically different?
 The Census Bureau advises that this test be conducted for all comparisons.
+This test answers the question and returns `True` or `False`.

-Accepts two lists, each expected to be a pair with the value first and the margin of error second.
+Accepts two lists, each expected to be a pair with a value and its margin of error.

 ```python
 >>> us_medianage, us_medianage_moe = 37.9, 0.1